 The Adam’s Forward Bend Test reveals trunk asymmetries of scoliosis.

-If you opt to perform the test at home, have your child stand with their back facing you and have then bend forward from the waist while keeping the feet together.
+If you opt to perform the test at home, have your child stand with their back facing you and then ask them to bend forward from the waist while keeping the feet together.
 Make sure the knees are straight and the arms are hanging down.
 On the forward bend, the spine should be parallel to the floor.
 Asymmetries (one side higher than the other at any point along the spine) could indicate scoliosis.

-If you prefer to see a professional you can visit your pediatrician, chiropractor or school nurse for confirmation.
-These professionals can check your child’s spine with a Scoliometer – a small tool used to measure spinal rotation.
-A scoliometer is basically a spinal level with a bubble in it, similar to the ones carpenters use during construction.
+If you prefer to see a professional you can visit your pediatrician, a chiropractor, or school nurse for confirmation.
+These professionals can check your child’s spine with a Scoliometer™ – a small tool used to measure spinal rotation.
+A scoliometer™ is like a spinal level with a bubble in it, similar to the ones carpenters use during construction.
 It is a simple device that is placed over the patient’s back during the forward bend.
-When the spine is asymmetric, the bubble will shift to one side and the measurement will register in degrees of rotation.
+When the trunk/spine is asymmetric, the bubble will shift to one side and the measurement will register in degrees of rotation.

 A Scoliometer™ measures trunk asymmetry.

-If the Scoliometer reading is above 5º a spinal x-ray will help confirm scoliosis.
-(Many medical professionals use a 7º measurement; we prefer to err on the side of caution and use 5º because we’re talking about early detection).
+If the Scoliometer™ reading is above 5º a spinal x-ray will help confirm scoliosis.
+(Many medical professionals use a 7º measurement; we prefer to err on the side of caution and use 5º because we always advocate for early detection so parents have the choice of being proactive!

 Depending on what the x-rays show you may need to begin the decision-making process.
 Depending on who diagnoses scoliosis, most patients are referred to an orthopedic surgeon.
 You may or may not go this route depending on the measurements and degree of scoliosis.

-If you have a family history of scoliosis and you have more than one child, you should monitor all of your children for signs of scoliosis.
-We recommend doing this right through to skeletal maturity.
+If you have a family history of scoliosis and you have more than one child, monitor all of your children for signs of scoliosis.
+We recommend doing this right through to Risser 5, skeletal maturity.
 When there is a family history of scoliosis, parents must be especially vigilant since researchers have indicated spinal curvature may have a genetic component.
 Scientists are working to identify the gene(s) that may play a role in scoliosis.

 Please link to our diagnosis and evaluation blogs for scoliosis for more helpful information about scoliosis.